 5) Tap into your resistance.

-Do you notice where you feel resistant to take action or have trouble somewhere in your life?
-The resistances are the best sources to discover where you need room to grow.
+Do you notice where you feel resistant to take action or have trouble in a certain area of your life?
+This resistance is the best source to discover where you need to grow or evolve completely.